emreSlim/doc-reader/server/README.md

 ### 5. Audio Merging (FFmpeg)
 All chunk WAVs are concatenated using FFmpeg's `concat` demuxer (lossless, no re-encoding).
 The result is then optionally converted to MP3 using the LAME encoder.

+### 6. Chunk Highlight Mapping
+Each generated chunk is text-matched to PDF words (PyMuPDF) and stored as normalized polygons for stable PDF area highlighting in the client.

 ---